carpentries-incubator/twitter-with-twarc/setup.md

 <img src="fig/twarc-app.png" width="500">

 Under the project name, you will see *Settings* and *Keys and Tokens* tab.
 You will need to navigate to *Keys and Tokens* to generate your 5 keys and tokens.
-You will need to click the _regenerate_ button to get each of your keys and tokens.
-They are not automatically made for you.
+You will need to click the _generate_ button to get each of your keys and tokens.
+They are not automatically made for you so you must generate them the first time.

+If you forget to save, or lose your tokens, you can click _regenerate_ to regenerate your keys and tokens, a new set is made for you.

 <img src="fig/dev-keys-tokens.png" width="500">